The Gong Show: Format

 Each show presented a competition of amateur performers of often dubious talent, with a panel of three celebrity judges.
-The original program's regular judges included Jamie Farr, Jaye P. Morgan, Arte Johnson, Patty Andrews, Phyllis Diller, Pat McCormick, Wayland Flowers, Anson Williams, Steve Garvey, Rex Reed and Rip Taylor.
-Throughout the program's run, several other celebrities occasionally appeared as judges including David Letterman, Steve Martin, Mort Sahl, Chuck Woolery, Allen Ludden and Sandy Duncan.
-If any judge considered an act to be particularly bad, they could force it to stop by striking a large gong, a trope adapted from the durable radio show Major Bowes Amateur Hour.
-Barris would then ask the judge(s) in question why they had gonged the act, usually receiving a facetious response.
+If any judge considered an act to be particularly bad, they could force it to stop by striking a large gong, a trope adapted from the durable radio show Major Bowes Amateur Hour of the 1930s and 1940s.
+The host would then ask the judges in question why they had gonged the act, usually receiving a facetious response.
+Judges had to let each act run for a set minimum length of time before they could gong it, and any act that ended before reaching this length would be automatically disqualified.

 Any act that survived without being gonged was given a score by each of the three judges on a scale of 0 to 10, for a maximum possible score of 30.
 On the NBC series, the contestant who achieved the highest combined score won the grand prize: a check for $516.32 (a "highly unusual amount", in Barris's words; reportedly the Screen Actors Guild's minimum pay for a day's work at the time) and a "Golden Gong" trophy.
 In the show's opening monologue, Barris would describe the amount as "five hundred and sixteen big ones, and thirty-two little ones".
 The syndicated series' top prize was originally $712.05 (the first episode was $996.83) and later increased to $716.32.
 In the event of a tie, three different tiebreakers were used at various times during the show's run.
 Originally the studio audience determined the winner by applause, but this was later changed to a decision by the producers, and later by the celebrity judges.
-On rare occasions, both winning acts would each receive a check and a trophy.
+On a few, rare occasions, both winning acts each received a check and a trophy.
 No prize was awarded if all of the acts on a particular episode were gonged, which occurred at least twice.
-Runners-up received various prizes; Maureen Orth, on her February 24, 1977, appearance, reported receiving an iron valued at $33.95 for her second-place finish.
+Runners-up received various prizes; Maureen Orth, on her February 24, 1977, appearance, reported receiving a clothes iron valued at $33.95 for her second-place finish.